KoRnZYSIEK/CDP/README.md

 `GIT_SSH='../git_wrapper.sh' git clone ssh://root@<YOUR IP>:10022/git/`

-  The job for master branch  in jenkins will be created and run.
+  The job in jenkins inside `Continuous Delivery Pipeline` for master branch will be created and run.